-1. Draft opinions adopted unanimously by a (lead) commission in the presence of a majority of its members shall be adopted by the plenary Assembly without debate unless at least 32 members table an amendment in accordance with the first sentence of Rule 23(3).
-In this case, the draft opinion shall be dealt with by the plenary Assembly.
-The commission's draft opinion shall be forwarded to members, with a reference to this procedure, together with the draft agenda.
+1. Draft opinions or reports adopted unanimously by a (lead) commission shall, after being presented by the rapporteur, be submitted to the plenary assembly for adoption without change unless at least 32 members table an amendment in accordance with the first sentence of Rule 23(3).
+In this case, the amendment shall be dealt with by the plenary assembly.
+The commission's draft opinion or report shall be forwarded to members, with a reference to this procedure, together with the draft agenda.

 2. If the (lead) commission is of the view that the Committee has no reason to comment on or propose changes to a document referred to it by the Bureau, it may propose that no objections be raised to the document.
-The proposal shall be submitted to the plenary Assembly for adoption without debate.
+The proposal shall be submitted to the plenary assembly for adoption without debate.